 There have been increasing reports of splenic damage after a colonoscopy.
 A recent study found that 66 patients aged around 65 years were documented, yielding a 4.5 percent mortality rate.
 Most of them occurred during what was an uneventful colonoscopy screening test.
 Symptoms of splenic trauma usually showed up within 24 hours of the injury; CT scanning was done to confirm the splenic injury in about 94 percent of cases.

 Over half of patients affected by splenic trauma following colonoscopies underwent a laparotomy and removal of the spleen.
-Common finding included a splenic hematoma in 47 percent of cases, a splenic laceration in 47 percent of cases and splenic rupture in 33 percent of cases.
+Common findings included a splenic hematoma in 47 percent of cases, a splenic laceration in 47 percent of cases, and splenic rupture in 33 percent of cases.
 It was determined that, because of the rising number of colonoscopies, more of these injuries are likely to happen.

-There are diseases that increase the risk for getting a ruptured spleen.
+There are diseases that increase the risk of getting a ruptured spleen.
 These include having infectious mononucleosis.
 Sometimes a ruptured spleen is the first indication that the person has a case of mono.
 Hemolytic anemia and certain kinds of lymphoma indicate you have a higher risk of getting a ruptured spleen.
-Patients with malaria are at a greater risk.What causes a Ruptured Spleen?
+Patients with malaria are at a greater risk.What Causes a Ruptured Spleen?

-Doctors will note that there is decreased capillary refill, abdominal distension, peritoneal signs, decreased pulse pressure and finally overt shock.
+Doctors will note that there is a decreased capillary refill, abdominal distension, peritoneal signs, decreased pulse pressure, and finally overt shock.